-Aesthetic Impact Informational Services, LLC (AIIS)
+Aesthetic Impact Informational Services, retired CRV Instructor, Analyst, Project Management

 The intuitive, subconscious mind can, with practice, accurately describe and report sensory information such as smells, sounds, tastes, colors, sizes, and shapes using CRV / remote viewing.
 CRV / remote viewing in general is typically not as accurate in describing and reporting analytical, conscious-mind types of information such as alpha numeric (letters and numbers).